I have published a new book that is entitled

 into hating her own children.
 It pained Brendan to recall even a moment of that

-were both scolding him violently for some misdemeanour he had allegedly
+Millicent were both scolding him violently for some misdemeanour he had

-committed; he wasn't sure what it was.
-He either couldn't understand or failed
+allegedly committed; but he wasn't sure what it was.
+He either couldn't

 Brendan's mother obeyed without hesitation or question.
 She took the knife from Millicent's hand and seized Brendan by the scruff of his neck.
 It was a very vivid dream; he could feel her knuckles against his nape and his T-shirt collar tighten around his throat.
 She dragged her son over to the kitchen table.
 Brendan screamed and kicked in terror but his mother's hand was too strong.
 She hoisted him up onto the tabletop and pushed him flat onto his back.
 Her face was robotic, deadpan, totally devoid of all emotion and thought; a face with no humanity.
 She raised the knife above her head ready to plunge it into her son's heart...
 At that point Brendan woke up.

 He knew what part of this dream related to.
 When he was in first grade he had been mortified when he was told the bible story from the Book of Genesis- Chapter 22 where God tells Abraham to sacrifice his son Isaac.
-Abraham is about to comply, but at the last moment the angels step in stay Abraham's hand.
-God reveals that His commandment was just a test of Abraham's faith and obedience to God.
+Abraham is about to comply, but at the last moment an angel steps in to stay Abraham's hand.
+God then reveals that His commandment was just a test of Abraham's faith and obedience to God.
 For days afterwards Brendan pestered his parents with the question: "Would you kill me if God told you to?"
 And he didn't stop asking until his parents had reassured him in the negative at least a dozen times.

 Brendan tried to return to sleep but couldn't.
 Luckily it was almost daybreak and soon the sky became lighter outside.
 He heard his parents moving about in their room followed by the sound of them descending the stairs.
 He got out of bed and followed them.
 The family drank coffee and ate breakfast together.
 His father straightened his tie.
 "I've got to go back to